dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 Error handling can be a tricky proposition.
 After all, many errors can occur, and

-you can’t anticipate all of them.
+you can't anticipate all of them.
 In general, you should trap errors and correct the situation before Excel intervenes, if possible.
 Writing effective error-trapping code requires a thorough knowledge of Excel and a clear understanding of how

 VBA error handling works.
 Subsequent chapters contain more examples of error